alexandremaz/weather-api/README.md

 ## Description

-This repository uses [Nest](https://github.com/nestjs/nest) TypeScript back-end framework.
+This repository uses [Nest](https://github.com/nestjs/nest) TypeScript back-end framework, and has minimal test coverage : only one e2e that test the only endpoint (without calling the real openweather API behind).

 ## Project setup